pmiller50/ted_talk_gen/README.md

 This project attempts to pursue if and how a simple text generator could be built, and whether the quality of the output text could pass as something legible and understood by humans.

+The end goal would be to use a machine learning model to create a quality TED talk, or at least a paragraph or two of one.

 ## 2. Text Generator Inner Workings

 There are many published articles, blog posts, and YouTube video tutorials to assist in describing how to build a text generator (cited below).
 Most articles describe a technique in how one could employ a recurrent neural network (RNN), specifically a Long Short Term Memory RNN.